Peanhua/StructureSaverWeb/documentation/architecture.md

 ## Preferred setup

 Due to the lack of security with plain HTTP access between the Backend and the Clients, it is highly recommended to keep the Backend behind a firewall and not allow access to it from the internet.
 The Clients and the Frontend should therefore be placed in a DMZ from where they have access to the Backend.

+It is not necessary to provide access to the Frontend from the internet, the Users do not need to use the Frontend for "normal" operations.
+The Frontend does not need to be running.

 <img src="network_layout.svg" alt="Overview of the network layout" width="800" />